Kolch/DataSciencePy/README.md

 ### basic_tools

 Basic libraries for working with data: numpy, pandas, matplotlib.
-Primitive use of standard tools.
+Basic use of standard tools.

 ### data collection and processing